Q: What will my student have to

 do to join a fraternity/sorority?

-A: For starters, they will have to enroll in the recruitment process.
-The fraternity and sorority processes are different, but they base themselves around being introduced to current Greek members and deciding which organization in which they feel that they "fit".
-Afterwards they will go through a further "New Member" process within their chosen fraternity/sorority.
+A: First, they will have to enroll in the recruitment process.
+The fraternity and sorority processes are different, but they base themselves around being introduced to current members and deciding which organization in which they feel that they "fit."
+Afterward they will go through a further "New Member" process within their chosen fraternity/sorority.
 These last different amount of times and include different requirements, depending on the organization.

 Q: Does it cost money to join a

-A: Typically, Greek students' grades go up!
-With study groups, GPA requirements, mandatory study hours, and the atmosphere of other people doing their work, your son/daughter should be influenced to excel in their classes!
-There are some instances of a student's grades dropping, but the overall GPA average of the Greek population still tends to exceed the average students'.
+A: Typically, fraternity or sorority students' grades go up.
+With study groups, GPA requirements, required study hours, and the atmosphere of other people doing their work, your student should be influenced to excel in their classes.
+The average GPA of the fraternity/sorority community typically exceeds the average GPA of all undergraduate students.

-A: Depends on the chapter; each chapter has their own live-in requirements.
-(These types of questions would be ideal to ask during the recruitment process!)
-Likely, your son/daughter will want to live in the house/stairwell to take advantage of the opportunities it presents.
-Make sure that the house/stairwell has passed its safety inspections and is clean.
-Talk to the men/women who currently live in the house for more information about what its like to live there.
-Make an unannounced stop during the week to get a sense for how the brothers/sisters live.
-Living in the house/stairwell will be some of your son/daughter's best memories.
+A: This depends on the chapter; each chapter has their own live-in requirements.
+(These types of questions would be ideal to ask during the recruitment process.)
+Likely, your student will want to live in the fraternity or sorority housing to take advantage of the opportunities it presents.
+Encourage your student to talk to the men/women who currently live in the fraternity or sorority housing for more information about what its like to live there.

-For any additional questions or concerns, please send an email to Adam Novotney.
+For any additional questions or concerns, please contact:

-There are 26 Greek-letter chapters at ISU in three councils: Interfraternity Council (IFC), Panhellenic Council (PA), and National Pan-Hellenic Council (NPHC).
+There are 27 Greek-letter chapters at ISU in three councils: Interfraternity Council (IFC), National Pan-Hellenic Council (NPHC), and Panhellenic Association (PA).

-By clicking on the name of each chapter, you can explore their national web pages to learn more about each chapter's goals and values.
+By clicking on the name of each chapter, you can explore their inter/national websites to learn more about each organization.